ellefeg/assembly2orf/README.md

         ├────── {sample}_TrinityFS.fa.transdecoder.mRNA
         └────── {sample}_TrinityFS.fa.transdecoder.pep
 </pre>
-You will most likely be interested in the contents of either:
-* {sample}_transDecoder/output_files/ - the full set of ORFs
+You will most likely be interested in the contents of *{sample}_transDecoder/output_files/*, the full set of ORFs.
-* {sample}_redundancy - these ORFs after homology-based redundancy filtration

 ## To do
 * The nohup file generated by this program is annoying to parse.
 I have it set so you can skip all the Exonerate lines if you do "grep -v "\^" {nohupfile} " but it is still hard because of the blast and hmmer hits that are written to file (and are not easily parse-out-able).
 It'd be good to work out how to split these logs up into something more readable (different files for each step? append some kind of code in the log so you can remove everything between the two lines of text?